liip/LiipCodeBundle/README.md

 # Introduction

-A set of Symfony2 developer commands to cope with the various ways of identifying classes, templates, bundles, services, etc. Provides console commands to find their filepath and editor shortcuts.
+A set of Symfony2 console commands to help developers deal with the various ways of identifying classes, templates, bundles, services, etc. Provides console commands to find their filepath and editor shortcuts.

 # Installation